naufalD/Numerical-Integration/README.md

 ## Numerical Integration
 The function to be integrated is a function TheFunction(double x) that is defined in mainwindow.cpp.
 As it is a 1D integration it accepts a single variable x.
 An example that evaluates $\int_0^1 x^2+x+1dx$ is shown below.
 ![img](media/integration_comparison.png)
-As can be seen, the first two methods converge to the correct answer while the Monte Carlo method does not converge.
+As can be seen, the first two methods converge to the correct answer while the Monte Carlo method does not converge but does get very close.